 If you think of a picture taken with a camera lens from over a hundred years ago, what kind of image would you have in your mind?
 And what kind of picture would it take?

-At Art on the Hill this year, we have a special exhibition of photographs taken with a collection of antique lenses paired with modern cameras- and the results may surprise you.
+At Art on the Hill this year (this was due to happen in 2020 but sadly we had to cancel due to Covid-19).
+We are very excited to confirm we have secured this special exhibition of photographs taken with a collection of antique lenses paired with modern cameras- and the results may surprise you.

 Marie and Andy Pohler moved to Brill just over a year ago and brought with them a stash of very interesting photographs.
 They burst with colour and show the movement and vibrancy of daily life in Taiwan and Japan.
 But even before the first shutter was released on this series, hours of thought and technical expertise had gone into creating the camera- lens combinations.